angelofallars/dotfiles/waybar/README.md

 change the entire color of the bar with just one variable change.

-[Install the latest version of Sass](https://github.com/sass/dart-sass/releases) and run this in the `waybar/` directory:
+[Install the latest version of Sass](https://github.com/sass/dart-sass/releases) and run this in the `waybar/` directory so that the CSS file will be automatically updated as you edit the Sass files:

 ```sass --watch . --no-source-map```